Paul Arnison: Darlington and non-league

 Paul was asked to find a new club and had a trial with League Two rivals Darlington playing 40 minutes of a friendly against Sunderland.
 He played in another pre-season friendly, and along with fellow Bradford defender Mark Bower, he joined Darlington following his release from Bradford City.
 Darlington suffered financial difficulties during Arnison's time at the club and his contract was terminated on 16 January 2012, along with the rest of the playing squad and caretaker manager Craig Liddle.
 The following day, a rescue bid led to the reinstatement of many of the club's players including Arnison.
 At end of the season, Arnison left the club as Darlington were relegated to the Northern Football League and reformed as Darlington 1883.

 During his time at Darlington, Arnison played a part in Darlington's 2011 FA Trophy victory.

 Arnison dropped back into Non-league football, joining Celtic Nation during the 2012–13 close season break where he joined up with his former teammates Adam Boyd, Graeme Lee and Jeff Smith.

 Emigration to Australia

 Arnison left Celtic Nation in early January 2013 to emigrate to Australia, Arnison stated his intention to continue playing in Australia, with former teammate Michael Bridges helping him find a club in the minor leagues, where he became a player-coach for National Premier Leagues Queensland side Sunshine Coast. he later become manager of the team, but resigned one week out from the start of the 2016 season.

 Personal life

 Arnison is married to Amanda, who works as a nurse practitioner and the couple have two sons; Harry and Alfie.
+Alfie previously captained Brisbane Roar FC Youth and currently plays in England for Blyth Spartans.
+He is related through marriage to the boxer Savannah Marshall.